God's Covenants: The Backbone of Redemption

 Type: Unconditional and unilateral.

-Key Verse (ESV)
+Key Verse (WEB)

 Explanation